Colleen Bjerknes, ARM

 SWACC JPA Manager at Keenan

-Colleen has been with Keenan since 2001 and has maintained overall responsibility for the servicing and administration of a number of JPAs, including the Statewide Association of Community Colleges (SWACC) for the past 24 years.
+Colleen Bjerknes has been with Keenan since 2001 and has maintained overall responsibility for the servicing and administration of a number of JPAs, including the Statewide Association of Community Colleges (SWACC) for the last 25 years.
 In 2018, Colleen entered her role as the SWACC JPA Manager.
+She graduated from California State University, Long Beach with a bachelor’s degree in psychology and has received her Associate of Risk Management (ARM) designation.

 Jessica Blushi